ogri-la/strongbox/README.md

 * [https://www.curseforge.com](https://www.curseforge.com), to download detailed addon data
 * [https://github.com/ogri-la](https://github.com/ogri-la), to download a list of summary addon information

-These interactions use a HTTP user agent header unique to `wowman` so it may be identified easily by www.curseforge.com
+These interactions use a HTTP user agent header unique to `wowman` so it may be identified easily

 ## Recognition